-Council's income from parking enforcement, permits and parking meter income is significant at \$28.6 million (2016-17 budget) of total income or 16% of total revenue.
+Council's income from parking enforcement, permits and parking meter income is significant at \$28.6 million of total income or 16% of total revenue.
 Parking Revenue should improve following the implementation of the New Parking Technology during 2017-18 & 2018-19.
 An assumption on the increase in revenue has been built into year 1.